+(XX) Development Site is located in the attendance zone of a general enrollment public school rated A or B by TEA for the past academic year.

-(5) Underserved Area. (§§2306.6725(b)(2); 2306.127(3), 42(m)(1)(C)(ii)) An Application may qualify to receive up to five (5) points if the Development Site is located in one of the areas described in subparagraphs (A) - (G) of this paragraph, and the Application contains evidence substantiating qualification for the points.
+(5) Underserved Area. (§§2306.6725(b)(2); 2306.127(3), 42(m)(1)(C)(ii)) An Application may qualify to receive up to five (5) points if the Development Site meets the criteria described in subparagraphs (A) - (H) of this paragraph.
 Points are not cumulative and an Applicant is therefore limited to selecting one subparagraph.
-If an Application qualifies for points under paragraph §11.9(c)(4) of this subsection, then the Application is not eligible for points under subparagraphs (A), (B), and (F) of this paragraph.
+If an Application qualifies for points under paragraph §11.9(c)(4) of this subsection, then the Application is not eligible for points under subparagraphs (A) and (B) of this paragraph.
+Years are measured by deducting the most recent year of award on the property inventory of the Site Demographic Characteristics Report from January 1 of the current year.
 The Application must include evidence that the Development Site meets the requirements.

 (A) The Development Site is located wholly or partially within the boundaries of a colonia as such boundaries are determined by the Office of the Attorney General and within 150 miles of the Rio Grande River border.
 For purposes of this scoring item, the colonia must lack water, wastewater, or electricity provided to all residents of the colonia at a level commensurate with the quality and quantity expected of a municipality and the proposed Development must make available any such missing water, wastewater, and electricity supply infrastructure physically within the borders of the colonia in a manner that would enable the current dwellings within the colonia to connect to such infrastructure (2 points);

-(B) The Development Site is located entirely within the boundaries of an Economically Distressed Area (1 point);
+(B) The Development Site is located entirely within the boundaries of an Economically Distressed Area that has been awarded funds by the Texas Water Development Board in the previous five years ending at the beginning of the Application Acceptance Period.
+(1 point);

+(C) The Development Site is located entirely within a census tract that does not have another Development that was awarded less than 30 years ago according to the Department's property inventory tab of the Site Demographic Characteristics Report (this scoring item is available only to the highest scoring Application in that census tract); (4 points);

-(C) The Development Site is located entirely within a census tract that does not have another Development that was awarded less than 30 years ago according to the Department’s property inventory tab of the Site Demographic Characteristics Report; (3 points);
+(D) For areas not scoring points for subparagraph (C) above, the Development Site is located entirely within a census tract that does not have another Development that was awarded less than 20 years ago according to the Department’s property inventory tab of the Site Demographic Characteristics Report (this scoring item is available only to the highest scoring Application in that census tract); (3 points);

-(D) For areas not scoring points for (C) above, the Development Site is located entirely within a census tract that does not have another Development that was awarded less than 15 years ago according to the Department’s property inventory tab of the Site Demographic Characteristics Report.
+(E) For areas not scoring points for (C) or (D) above, the Development Site is located entirely within a census tract that does not have another Development that was awarded less than 15 years ago according to the Department’s property inventory tab of the Site Demographic Characteristics Report (this scoring item is available only to the highest scoring Application in that census tract).
 (2 points);

-(E) The Development Site is located entirely within a census tract whose boundaries are wholly within an incorporated area and the census tract itself and all of its contiguous census tracts do not have another Development that was awarded less than 15 years ago according to the Department’s property inventory tab of the Site Demographic Characteristics Report.
-This item will apply in Places with a population of 100,000 or more, and will not apply in the At-Risk Set-Aside.
-(5 points).
+(F) The Development Site is located entirely within a census tract whose boundaries are wholly within an incorporated area and the census tract itself and all of its contiguous census tracts do not have another Development that was awarded less than 15 years ago according to the Department’s property inventory tab of the Site Demographic Characteristics Report.
+This item will apply in Places with a population of 100,000 or more, and will not apply in the At-Risk Set-Aside (;this scoring item is available only to the highest scoring Application in that census tract) (5 points);